macwiatrak/BacBench/README.md

 ### Model evaluation
 We provide scripts to evaluate the embeddings models for each task in the `bacbench/tasks/` directory.
+We include details on how to evaluate models for each task in the task-specific README files in the `bacbench/tasks/` directory.

 Below, we show examples on how to evaluate the models using embedded data.

 **Note**: to run evaluation scripts, you need to have the embeddings saved in a parquet file (see above examples for how to embed the genomes).